BA (Hons) Fashion Design Degree

 Year Two

-The second half helps you build your professional identity.
-Unit 8 hones your interpersonal and self-promotion skills, preparing you for the competitive job market.
-You'll gain work experience and explore career paths through industry contacts and research.
-Unit 9 strengthens your research and critical thinking abilities, culminating in a self-directed research project.
+The second half is dedicated to building your professional identity.
+You’ll refine your interpersonal and self-promotion skills, gain valuable work experience, and explore career opportunities through industry connections and research.
+Finally, you’ll strengthen your critical thinking and research abilities, bringing it all together in a self-directed project that showcases your growing independence and creativity.

 Year Three